Mahakala: a Python-based Modular Ray-tracing and Radiative Transfer Algorithm for Curved Space-times: Synthetic Images of GRMHD Simulations

 Here $\mathcal{I}=I_{\nu}/\nu^3$ is Lorenz-invariant and $I_{\nu}$ is the specific intensity of the ray at frequency $\nu$.
 In the above equation, $\alpha_{\nu}$ and $j_{\nu}$ correspond to the absorption and synchrotron emissivity at frequency $\nu$, respectively.
 Quantities with subscript $0$ are evaluated in the local frame of the plasma.
-The frequency of radiation measured by the observer is
+The frequency of radiation measured by an observer with four-velocity $u^\mu$ is

-where $k^{\mu}$ is the contravariant 4-momentum of the photon and $u_{\mu}$ is the covariant plasma four-velocity.
+where $k^{\mu}$ is the contravariant 4-momentum of the photon.

-The modular nature of {\tt Mahakala} allows us to calculate the radiative transfer equation~(\ref{eq:RT}) either simultaneously with the geodesic equation~(\ref{eq:Geodesic_final}) or in a separate step.
-Performing each step separately results in significant speed up in use cases where the geodesics remain the same for several images, such as when simulating several snapshots within a simulation or when varying parameters that only affect the radiative transfer (e.g., $n_e$, $\mathcal{M}$, and $R_{\mathrm{high}}$ defined below).
-However, if the user would like to vary parameters that affect the geodesic trajectories (e.g., $i$, and $a$) then solving the geodesics and the radiative transfer equations simultaneously will be more efficient.
+The modular nature of {\tt Mahakala} also allows us to calculate the radiative transfer equation~(\ref{eq:RT}) in a separate step, which can result in a significant speed up when generating multiple images from the same set of geodesics---such as when varying parameters that only affect the radiative transfer (e.g., $n_e$, $\mathcal{M}$, and $R_{\mathrm{high}}$ defined below) or for different simulations with fixed spacetime and observer inclination.

 As discussed in section~\ref{sec:algorithm}, {\tt Mahakala} can integrate the geodesic equation with respect to either the affine parameter or coordinate time.
-To solve the radiation transfer equation when integrating in coordinate time, we can use the chain rule to write equation~(\ref{eq:RT}) as
+To solve the radiation transfer equation when integrating in coordinate time, we use the chain rule to write equation~(\ref{eq:RT}) as

 where $\kappa = d\lambda/dt$.
 We calculate $\kappa$ by solving the following pair of coupled differential equations

 where $v^{\mu} = dx^{\mu}/dt$.
 We decrease the computational expense of solving equation~(\ref{eq:kappa_2}) by writing it in terms of the metric derivative tensor as done for equation~(\ref{eq:geo_eq3}).